jhudsl/tidyversecourse/docs/02-get-data.md

 ## Databases

 So far we've discussed reading in data that exist in a single file, like a CSV file or a Google Sheet.
-However, there will be many cases as where the data for your project will stored across a number of different tables that are all related to one another.
+However, there will be many cases where the data for your project will be stored across a number of different tables that are all related to one another.
 In this lesson, we'll discuss what relational data are, why you would want to store data in this way, and how to work with these types of data into R.

 ### Relational Data